chapel-lang/chapel/frontend/doc/file-format.rst

    * a byte storing flags / kind information

+   * the symbol table ID, stored in a compressed form.
+It is formed by concatenating the first A bytes of the previous symbol table ID with the B bytes of suffix:

      * unsigned variable-byte encoded, prefix A to copy from the previous symbol table ID

      * unsigned variable-byte encoded, suffix size B stored here

      * B bytes of suffix

+  * unsigned variable-byte encoded number, G, of code-generated versions

+  * for each of the G code-generated versions

+    * byte indicating 0 if it is concrete and nonzero for an instantiation

+    * additional information TBD for instantiations

-     * the symbol table ID string is formed by concatenating first A bytes of the previous string with the B bytes of suffix
+    * the name of the symbol in the generated code, also called a "cname", stored in a compressed form.
+It is formed by concatenating the first A bytes of the previous cname with the B bytes of suffix:

+       * unsigned variable-byte encoded, prefix A to copy from the previous symbol's cname

+       * unsigned variable-byte encoded, suffix size B stored here

+       * B bytes of suffix

 uAST Section
 ------------